iishu/E-commerce-sales-Dashboard/README.md

 - Drill-down functionality for detailed insights.

 ## Files
-- **SalesDashboard.pbix**: The main Power BI file containing the dashboard.
+- **E-commerce sales.pbix**: The main Power BI file containing the dashboard.

 ## Instructions
-1. Download the `SalesDashboard.pbix` file.
+1. Download the `E-commerce sales.pbix` file.
 2. Open it in Power BI Desktop to explore the dashboard.